 Group exercise to draft the activities and assign responsibilities for each priority action during the Review workshop in Lusaka, Zambia.
-Credit: UN-Habitat
+Credit: UN-Habitat.

-PRIORITY ACTIONS FORMULATION ACTIVITIES PORMOLATION PRIORITY ACTION 1 URBAN Elaborate integrated urban plans for the most vulnerable areas ACTIVITY 1.1: Conduct road conditional survey in the district and marking roads and drainages to be improved/constructed (in collaboration with SWM department because of obstructions caused by solid waste accumulation in the drainage channels) (linked to ACTION 3) PLANS of the city that focus on the identified priority issues and are coherent ACTIVITY 1.2: Draft a comprehensive road and drainage plan, with a specific focus on two local development plans for vulnerable areas.
-Make sure the overall plan complies and is in line with the masterplan (linked to ACTION 3) with existing plans.
-ACTIVITY 1.3: Identify and locate key solutions, e.g. design escape ways for emergencies, adapt the green infrastructure design, etc. (linked to $\frac{1}{2}$ and $\frac{1}{2}$ ACTION 5) PRIORITY ACTION 2 Improve the coordination of ACTIVITY 2.1: Establish an improved coordination mechanism among different municipal departments for better budget allocation.
-FINANCE finance among different concerned ACTIVITY 2.2: Set up a finance-plan to collect revenues from the use of the dump site (to support costs related to SWM) departments in order to increase the budget ACTIVITY 2.3: Introduce local parking fees to support the costs for the improvement of roads and drainage (linked to ACTION 3) available for roads and drainage, solid waste, ACTIVITY 2.4: Introduce penalties for non-compliance to building plans and disposal of solid waste EWS, and protection of natural resources.
-ACTIVITY 2.5: Improve the market and bus station structures to increase the revenue base PRIORITY ACTION 3 ACTIVITY 3.1: Conduct roads and drainage policies and legislation assessment to identify relevant gaps and barriers ROADS AND DRAINAGE Formulate municipal policies, by-laws and prepare local ACTIVITY 3.2: Draft the implication of higher level roads and drainage policies at local level and, in collaboration with concerned departments, formulate additional policies (if needed) that support implementation of related plans and local development plans development plans that allow a better management of roads and drainage.
-ACTIVITY 3.3: Ensure that the roads and drainage plan is included in the masterplan, and prepare at least two local development plans to improve roads and drainage (within informal settlements) (linked to ACTION 1) ACTIVITY 3.4: Construct/improve roads and drainage in a resilient manner, prioritising the implementation of at least 2 local development plans (within informal settlements) PRIORITY ACTION 4 In collaboration ACTIVITY 4.1: Consultations with the responsible entities at national and subnational levels to design an Early Warning System (EWS) at city level.
-EARLY with the concerned ACTIVITY 4.2: Establish a municipal committee on EWS, including community WARNING SYSTEMS municipal departments, and in good coordination with representatives.
-ACTIVITY 4.3: Set-up a unit within an existing municipal department to deal with early warning and disaster response issues. responsible national and sub-national ACTIVITY 4.4: Include early warning and disaster response in the municipal budget (linked to ACTION 2) entities, elaborate an Early Warning System plan for the city.
-ACTIVITY 4.5: Carry out sensitization and training on disaster risk and response, also related to EWS. p.a ACTIVITY 4.6: Identify and establish safe havens (linked to ACTION 1) PRIORITY ACTION 5 Identify sensitive natural ecosystems ACTIVITY 5.1: Sensitize communities on the importance of natural ecosystems and the need to protect them.
-PROTECTION (e.g. river, lake, forest, etc.) that need to ACTIVITY 5.2: Review existing municipal bylaws for protecting sensitive natural ecosystems.
-OF NATURAL RESOURCES be protected and design locally adapted ACTIVITY 5.3: Empower communities to better manage these ecosystems and facilitate the identification of income generation.
+PRIORITY ACTIONS FORMULATION ACTIVITIES PRIORITY ACTION 1 ACTIVITY 1.1: Conduct road conditional survey in the district and marking roads and drainages to be improved/constructed (in collaboration with SWM Elaborate integrated department because of obstructions caused by solid waste accumulation in urban plans for the the drainage channels) (linked to ACTION 3) URBAN most vulnerable areas ACTIVITY 1.2: Draft a comprehensive road and drainage plan, with a specific PLANS of the city that focus on focus on two local development plans for vulnerable areas.
+Make sure the the identified priority overall plan complies and is in line with the masterplan (linked to ACTION 3) issues and are coherent ACTIVITY 1.3: Identify and locate key solutions, e.g. design escape ways for with existing plans. emergencies, adapt the green infrastructure design, etc. (linked to ACTION 4 and ACTION 5) PRIORITY ACTION 2 ACTIVITY 2.1: Establish an improved coordination mechanism among Improve the different municipal departments for better budget allocation. coordination of ACTIVITY 2.2: Set up a finance-plan to collect revenues from the use of the finance among dump site (to support costs related to SWM) different concerned FINANCE departments in order ACTIVITY 2.3: Introduce local parking fees to support the costs for the to increase the budget improvement of roads and drainage (linked to ACTION 3) available for roads and ACTIVITY 2.4: Introduce penalties for non-compliance to building plans and drainage, solid waste, disposal of solid waste EWS, and protection of ACTIVITY 2.5: Improve the market and bus station structures to increase the natural resources.
+PRIORITY ACTION 3 ACTIVITY 3.1: Conduct roads and drainage policies and legislation assessment to identify relevant gaps and barriers ACTIVITY 3.2: Draft the implication of higher level roads and drainage policies Formulate municipal ROADS AND at local level and, in collaboration with concerned departments, formulate policies, by-laws additional policies (if needed) that support implementation of related plans DRAINAGE and prepare local and local development plans development plans ACTIVITY 3.3: Ensure that the roads and drainage plan is included in the that allow a better masterplan, and prepare at least two local development plans to improve management of roads roads and drainage (within informal settlements) (linked to ACTION 1) and drainage.
+ACTIVITY 3.4: Construct/improve roads and drainage in a resilient manner, prioritising the implementation of at least 2 local development plans (within informal settlements) PRIORITY ACTION 4 ACTIVITY 4.1: Consultations with the responsible entities at national and sub-In collaboration national levels to design an Early Warning System (EWS) at city level. with the concerned ACTIVITY 4.2: Establish a municipal committee on EWS, including community EARLY municipal departments, representatives.
+WARNING and in good coordination with responsible national and sub-national entities, elaborate an Early Warning System plan for the city.